 10. Has the company avoided major mergers or acquisitions in the last few years?

 Another problem with acquisitions is that they can be an easy way for management to grow the company when growth in the core business starts to slow down.
-Some managers become accustomed to particular growth rates and the salaries and bonuses which go with it, and if the core business fails to produce that growth they’ll start looking to buy growth by (almost) any means necessary.
+Some managers become accustomed to particular growth rates and the salaries and bonuses that go with it, and if the core business fails to produce that growth they’ll start looking to buy growth by (almost) any means necessary.

 While a focus on growth may seem like a good thing it may not be if growth comes from the purchase of other companies that are not closely related to the company’s core business.

-This purchase of companies in loosely related business areas is sometimes described as diversification, with hoped for synergies, cost savings and cross-selling opportunities.
+This purchase of companies in loosely related business areas is sometimes described as diversification, with hoped-for synergies, cost savings and cross-selling opportunities.
 But often the result is acquisitions where the acquiring company is not the “best owner” because it has no special expertise or competitive advantages in those non-core business areas.

 Widely diversified businesses are often more complex to run as well and may have higher internal costs due to additional layers of bureaucracy.